mjzffr/firefox-media-tests/README.md

 Running the Tests
 -----------------

+_Note:_ see the section about [pf-jenkins](#the-pf-jenkins-branch) for more information about running the tests in an automation environment.

-In the examples below, `$FF_PATH` with a path to a Firefox binary. _(Note - Mar 1, 2015: currently, these instructions only work for [Firefox Nightly][ff-nightly] 39 and Aurora 38.
-This depends on gecko-marionette version compatibility.)_
+In the examples below, `$FF_PATH` is a path to a Firefox binary (> v37, due to Gecko-Marionette compatibility).

 This runs all the tests listed in `$PROJECT_HOME/firefox_media_tests/manifest.ini`: